SchlossLab/Zackular_AbAOMDSS_mSphere_2015/Zackular_AbAOMDSS_GutMicrobes_2015.md

 of antibiotic treatments resulted in non-overlapping community structures with a disparate level of tumorigenesis.
 Enrichment in the relative abundance of several bacterial populations was associated with high and low levels of colonic tumors.
-We determined that out growth of potentially inflammatory members of the gut microbiome only mediated increased tumorigenesis when there was a corresponding decrease in potentially protective, butyrate producing, bacteria.
+We determined that outgrowth of potentially inflammatory members of the gut microbiome only mediated increased tumorigenesis when there was a corresponding decrease in potentially protective, butyrate producing, bacteria.
 By perturbing the community at various time points in the AOM/DSS model, we